Dominica: Post-independence

 By the middle of the 1980s, the economy had begun to recover, before weakening again due to a decrease in banana prices.
-Eugenia Charles won the 1985 general election, becoming only the first incumbent Dominica Prime Minister to be popularly re-elected.
+Eugenia Charles won the 1985 general election, becoming the first incumbent Dominica Prime Minister to be popularly re-elected.
 The continuing downturn in the economy and the tight grip by Eugenia Charles on Dominica politics gave rise to a self-titled "Third Force" political formation in 1988, which disrupted the traditional two-party arrangement of governing DFP and opposition DLP.
-"Third Force" soon formalized as United Workers Party and selected as its leader Edison James, the former General Manager of the Dominica Banana Marketing Company.
-This was a strategic selection given James's prestige among banana farmers and his originating from the East or Atlantic Coast that had begun to feel alienated by the West or Caribbean Sea Coast elites in Roseau, Dominica's capital.
-Eugenia Charles again won the 1990 general election, the first incumbent Dominica Prime Minister to win three consecutive general elections.
-However, Eugenia Charles's DFP had been pushed to within one seat of losing its majority in Parliament by the emergence of the UWP.
+The formation soon formalised as the United Workers' Party (UWP) and selected as its leader Edison James, the former general manager of the Dominica Banana Marketing Company.
+This was a strategic selection: he had prestige among banana farmers, and support from his origins in the East Coast, which had begun to feel alienated by the West Coast elites in Roseau, Dominica's capital.
+Eugenia Charles again won the 1990 general election, the first incumbent Dominica prime minister to win three consecutive general elections, but the UWP's emergence had reduced her party's majority in Parliament to one.
 It was, therefore, no great surprise when Eugenia Charles gave up political leadership of the Dominica Freedom Party in 1993 and did not contest the 1995 general election in any capacity.
-No longer benefiting from the veteran charismatic leadership of Prime Minister Eugenia Charles, the Dominica Freedom Party lost the 1995 election to the United Workers' Party (UWP), whose leader Edison James became Prime Minister.
-James, former General Manager of the Dominica Banana Marketing Company attempted to diversify the Dominican economy away from over-reliance on bananas.
-The crop was largely destroyed by Hurricane Luis in 1995.
-Further James was unable to restore banana to its former selling price and prestige.
-Moreover, the James administration became embroiled in Opposition charges of official corruption.
+No longer benefitting from her leadership, the Dominica Freedom Party lost the 1995 election to the UWP, and James became prime minister.
+He attempted to diversify the Dominican economy away from over-reliance on bananas.
+The crop was largely destroyed by Hurricane Luis in 1995, and James was unable to restore the banana industry to its former selling price and prestige.
+Moreover, his administration became embroiled in opposition charges of official corruption.

-In the 31 January 2000 general election, the UWP were defeated by a coalition of the DLP, led by left-leaning Roosevelt B. "Rosie" Douglas and the Dominica Freedom Party led by former trade union leader, Charles Savarin.
-Douglas became Prime Minister.
-One UWP member of the House of Assembly crossed the floor, joining the DLP-DFP coalition government.
-However, Douglas died on 1 October 2000 after only a few months.
-Prime Minister Douglas was replaced by Pierre Charles, who also died in office on 6 January 2004.
-Roosevelt Skerrit, also of the DLP, replaced Pierre Charles as Prime Minister, becoming the world's youngest head of government at the age of 31.
-Under Skerrit's leadership, the DLP won elections in May 2005 that gave the party 12 seats in the 21-seat Parliament, to the UWP's 8 seats.
-An independent candidate affiliated with the DLP won a seat as well.
-Later, the independent candidate joined the government.
-With his 2005 election win, Skerrit became only the second incumbent Prime Minister of seven to be popularly re-elected.
+In the 31 January 2000 general election, the UWP were defeated by a coalition of the DLP, led by left-leaning Roosevelt B. "Rosie" Douglas, and the DFP led by former trade union leader Charles Savarin; Douglas became prime minister.
+One UWP member of the House of Assembly crossed the floor, joining the DLP–DFP coalition government.
+Douglas died on 1 October 2000 after only a few months in office, and was replaced by Pierre Charles, who died in office on 6 January 2004.
+Roosevelt Skerrit, also of the DLP, replaced Pierre Charles as prime minister, becoming the world's youngest head of government at the age of 31.
+Under Skerrit's leadership, the DLP won elections in May 2005 that gave the party 12 seats in the 21-seat Parliament.
+The UWP won 8 seats and Ronald Toulon, who was an independent candidate at that time, won the remaining seat.
+Later, Toulon joined the government.
+With his 2005 election win, Skerrit became only the second incumbent prime minister to be popularly re-elected.